MicrosoftDocs/PowerShell-Docs/scripting/getting-started/cookbooks/Working-with-Registry-Keys.md

 Get-ChildItem -Path hkcu:\ -Recurse
 ```

-**Get\-ChildItem** can perform complex filtering capabilities through its **Path**, **Filter**, **Include**, and **Exclude** parameters, but those parameters are typically based only on name.
-You can perform complex filtering based on other properties of items by using the **Where\-Object**cmdlet.
+**Get-ChildItem** can perform complex filtering capabilities through its **Path**, **Filter**, **Include**, and **Exclude** parameters, but those parameters are typically based only on name.
+You can perform complex filtering based on other properties of items by using the **Where-Object**cmdlet.
 The following command finds all keys within HKCU:\\Software that have no more than one subkey and also have exactly four values:

 ```
 Get-ChildItem -Path HKCU:\Software -Recurse | Where-Object -FilterScript {($_.SubKeyCount -le 1) -and ($_.ValueCount -eq 4) }
 ```

 ### Copying Keys
-Copying is done with **Copy\-Item**.
+Copying is done with **Copy-Item**.
 The following command copies HKLM:\\SOFTWARE\\Microsoft\\Windows\\CurrentVersion and all of its properties to HKCU:\\, creating a new key named "CurrentVersion":

 ```
 Copy-Item -Path 'HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion' -Destination hkcu:
 ```

-If you examine this new key in the registry editor or by using **Get\-ChildItem**, you will notice that you do not have copies of the contained subkeys in the new location.
+If you examine this new key in the registry editor or by using **Get-ChildItem**, you will notice that you do not have copies of the contained subkeys in the new location.
 In order to copy all of the contents of a container, you need to specify the **Recurse** parameter.
 To make the preceding copy command recursive, you would use this command:

 ```
 Copy-Item -Path 'HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion' -Destination hkcu: -Recurse